Australia's East Gets Drenched By Rain, And Flood Warnings Replace Fire Alerts

 It's not yet certain how much the rain will do to ease the severe drought that has gripped much of southeastern Australia.
 But Morgan said, "It's hard to imagine fires still burning along the south coast following the expected rain."

-Fire officials in New South Wales, had announced they were "over the moon" when sustained rains started falling, saying more than 40 fires were still burning, including at least 17 that weren't yet contained.
-As of Thursday, more than a thousand firefighters were still battling bushfires in the state.
+Fire officials in New South Wales had announced they were "over the moon" when sustained rains started falling, saying more than 40 fires were still burning, including at least 17 that weren't yet contained.
+As of Thursday, more than 1,000 firefighters were still battling bushfires in the state.

 But on Friday, the NSW Rural Fire Service announced "a significant shift in focus today from fires to floods," saying the torrential rains had forced it to abruptly reconfigure its operations center to cope with the rush of flood-related emergencies, including swift water rescues.

-Around 2,500 calls for help came in during 24 hours, Deputy Commissioner Daniel Austin of the State Emergency Service, noting that about 500 of the calls came from the Sydney area.
+Around 2,500 calls for help came in during 24 hours, said Deputy Commissioner Daniel Austin of the State Emergency Service, noting that about 500 of the calls came from the Sydney area.
 Those calls ranged from drivers who tried to drive through high waters and got trapped to people whose homes had been flooded.

 The heavy rains also could raise the risk of contaminated drinking water, as the runoff will sweep ash from the watershed into an important reservoir created by the Warragamba Dam in New South Wales, which supplies much of the water to Sydney.
 The CEO of the state's water agency, David Harris, says teams are using booms and other methods to try to reduce the amount of sediment that reaches the reservoir.